primitiveshaun/primitivestuff/README.md

 npx frontity build
 ```

-Builds the app for production to the `build` folder.

-This will create a `/build` folder with a `server.js` (a [serverless function](https://vercel.com/docs/v2/serverless-functions/introduction)) file and a `/static` folder with all your javascript files and other assets.

-Your app is ready to be deployed.

-> Get more info about [Frontity's architecture](https://docs.frontity.org/architecture)

-### Deploy

-With the files generated in the _build_ you can deploy your project

-#### As a node app

-Use `npx frontity serve` to run it like a normal Node app.

-This command generates (and runs) a small web server that uses the generated `server.js` and `/static` to serve your content

-#### As a serverless service

-Upload your `static` folder to a CDN and your `server.js` file to a serverless service, like Now or Netlify.

-> Get more info about [how to deploy](https://docs.frontity.org/deployment) a Frontity project

 ---

 ### » Frontity Channels 🌎

-We have different channels at your disposal where you can find information about the project, discuss about it and get involved:

 - 📖 **[Docs](https://docs.frontity.org)**: this is the place to learn how to build amazing sites with Frontity.
 - 👨‍👩‍👧‍👦 **[Community](https://community.frontity.org/)**: use our forum to [ask any questions](https://community.frontity.org/c/dev-talk-questions), feedback and meet great people.
 This is your place too to share [what are you building with Frontity](https://community.frontity.org/c/showcases)!